schnerd/vcli/README.md

   --port=port          Port to run the local webserver on (default is 8888)
 ```

+vcli does not store or send any of your data over the internet – everything takes place on your local machine.

+Because it visualizes your data using a browser, it is not useful during remote sessions like ssh or other headless environments.

 # Examples

 ### Launch "Overview" visualization with stats & distributions for all columns in the file